RafaelReyesCarmona/ThermistorNTC/README.md

 * [Arrhenius equation](https://en.wikipedia.org/wiki/Arrhenius_equation?wprov=sfla1).
 * [Q10 temperature coefficient](https://en.wikipedia.org/wiki/Q10_%28temperature_coefficient%29).

+In Adafruit pages, [using a thermistor](https://learn.adafruit.com/thermistor/using-a-thermistor), there are information about how to use thermistor as temperature sensor with examples.

 ## Fast Calc ##

 In this library, it is take the beta ecuation and calculate temperature of the thermistor from it.